njng2/ReadMe/README.md

 The projects I am currently working on are:

 []StonkStache- an educational tool for users who are interested in investing in a stock of their choice
-[]Bathroom finder- a maps tool for users to find the nearest public bathroom from their location

 https://dsc.community.dev/hunter-college/
 Please join our future workshops to build your technical skills